ctoxley/http-tools/README.md

 ### Dynamic stub

-For a stub that can cache data please see `DynaMockService`.
+For a stub that can cache data please see `http-dynamic-stub`.

 ## http-script

 This module is a base for creating scripts to call http endpoints.

-To run the tests you need `http-stub` running.
+To run the tests you need `http-dynamic-stub` and `http-static-stub` running.